Commissioned Composer Guidelines

 - Second, the selected composer is responsible for providing the performer(s) for the presentation of the new work at the National Conference.
 MTNA provides no honorarium to defray expenses for this performance.

-- Third, a composer entering a contractual agreement for commission of a new work will have his/her labeled score and CD deposited in the MTNA Archives at the University of Cincinnati Libraries and accepts the fact that the three anonymous scores and CDs will not be returned.
+- Third, a composer entering a contractual agreement for commission of a new work will have his/her labeled score and audio recording deposited in the MTNA Archives at the University of Cincinnati Libraries and accepts the fact that the scores and recordings will not be returned.
 This is intended to encourage other performances of a commissioned work by making the score available for study and interlibrary loan.
-In an effort to protect the rights of the composer, the staff at MTNA National Headquarters affixes this notice to the front of the score:
+In an effort to protect the rights of the composer, the staff at MTNA National Headquarters affixes this notice to the score:

 Reproduction of this score, in whole or part, by mechanical or handwritten means is prohibited.
 The composer holds all rights pertaining to the attached score, including performance rights.
 Permission to perform this work must be obtained from the composer.
 The Music Teachers National Association can assist with contacting the composer.
-Write to Executive Director & CEO, MTNA, 1 W. 4th St., Ste.
-1550, Cincinnati, Ohio 45202, or call the Executive Director & CEO at (888) 512-5278.
+Contact email@example.com or call (888) 512-5278.

 Suggestions for Conducting the Composer Commissioning Program at the State Level